rmnldwg/lydata/2023-clb-multisite/README.md

       13. **`m_stage`**: The M category of the patient.
       14. **`extracapsular`**: Whether the patient had extracapsular spread.
 In this dataset, this information is only globally available, not for each individual lymph node level.
 2. **`tumor`**: This top-level header contains general tumor information.
-   1. **`1`**: The second level header enumerates sychronous tumors.
+   1. **`1`**: The second level header enumerates synchronous tumors.
       1. **`location`**: The location of the tumor.
-This is empty for all patients, because we can later infer it from the subsite's ICD-O-3 code.
+This is empty for all patients because we can later infer it from the subsite's ICD-O-3 code.
       2. **`subsite`**: The subsite of the tumor, specified by ICD-O-3 code.
       3. **`central`**: Whether the tumor is located centrally w.r.t. the mid-sagittal plane.
       4. **`extension`**: Whether the tumor extended over the mid-sagittal line.